-The Issuer carries out weekly stress testing of interest rate sensitivity by applying historical scenarios of significant movements on financial markets, internally defined improbable scenarios, and group macro scenarios and simulates their impact on the Issuer's financial results.
-Due to the fact that the Issuer enters into derivatives transactions in order to hedge the interest rate risk for the entire interest rate-sensitive part of the balance sheet, the stress tests are not performed separately for trading and investment portfolios but on an aggregated basis.
+The Issuer carries out weekly stress testing of interest rate sensitivity by applying historical scenarios of significant movements on the financial markets, internally defined improbable scenarios, and group macro scenarios, and simulates their impact on the Issuer's financial results.
+Following certain modifications to the stress testing methodology introduced during 2016, the Issuer now conducts stress tests on an aggregated basis for the entire interest-sensitive part of the regulatory banking book.